ArinaMgk/unisym/witch/README.md

 ## UNI-WITCH

-Computer graphics implementations, graphical user interface library and chrome engine.
+Computer graphics implementations, graphical user interface library and rendering engine.

 The `LIB` should at least provide a printing-point(s) function for *Witch*.